Cyclone Taylor Trophy

 Four-time winner Trevor Linden (1989, 1991, 1995, 1996).

 Three-time winner Pavel Bure (1993, 1994, 1998).

 Five-time winner Markus Naslund (1999, 2001–2004).

 Two-time winner Roberto Luongo (2007, 2008).

 Two-time winner Bo Horvat (2017, 2021).

 The Cyclone Taylor Trophy is the award given each year to the most valuable player (MVP) on the Vancouver Canucks of the National Hockey League (NHL).
 It is named after Cyclone Taylor, a Canadian professional ice hockey forward who led the Vancouver Millionaires to the Stanley Cup in 1915.
 The award was dedicated to him prior to the 1979–80 Vancouver Canucks season, the season after his death on June 9, 1979, although an award for the Canucks MVP has existed since the team's inauguration in 1970.
 Previously it was a Canucks MVP Award as selected by the fans while the other MVP award, the President's Trophy was selected by CP Air and later Canadian Airlines.
 However after the 1995–96 season, the Cyclone Taylor Trophy officially became the lone Canucks MVP award since the winners of each trophy was identical.

 The most prolific winner of the Cyclone Taylor Trophy is Markus Naslund, who has been awarded five times (including four straight from 2001 to 2004), followed by Trevor Linden with four.
-The most recent recipient is Quinn Hughes, who won it for the first time in the 2024–25 season.
+The most recent recipient is Filip Hronek, who won it for the first time in the 2025–26 season.